Creatorless

 • no one is harmed

-There is no pressure to force unlocks.
+There is no pressure to force outcomes.
+Coordination is earned, not scheduled.

-Treasury access is governed via futarchy, not voting.
+Access is governed by futarchy, not voting.

 Holders participate in prediction markets to decide: